Thetis: Marriage to Peleus

 Peleus gave the boy to Chiron to raise.
 Prophecy said that the son of Thetis would have either a long but dull life, or a glorious but brief one.
 When the Trojan War broke out, Thetis was anxious and concealed Achilles, disguised as a girl, at the court of Lycomedes, king of Scyros.
 Achilles was already famed for his speed and skill in battle.
 Calchas, a priest of Agamemnon, prophesied the need for the great soldier within their ranks.
-Odysseus was subsequently sent by Agamemnon to try and find Achilles.
+Odysseus was subsequently sent by Agamemnon to try to find Achilles.
 Scyros was relatively close to Achilles's home and Lycomedes was also a known friend of Thetis, so it was one of the first places that Odysseus looked.
 When Odysseus found that one of the girls at court was not a girl, he came up with a plan.
 Raising an alarm that they were under attack, Odysseus knew that the young Achilles would instinctively run for his weapons and armour, thereby revealing himself.
 Seeing that she could no longer prevent her son from realizing his destiny, Thetis then had Hephaestus make a shield and armor.
+According to the Hellenistic poet Phylarchus, Thetis once went to Hephaestus to ask him to forge weapons for her son Achilles, and he agreed on the condition that she would sleep with him.
+Thetis agreed, and when Hephaestus had completed the weapons she asked to put on the armor to make sure it would fit Achilles, for she was the same size as him.
+Now armed, Thetis fled Hephaestus' amorous advances, and because he could not run after her, he wounded her in the ankle with his hammer.
+Thetis was healed in a Thessalian town that was therefore called Thetidium, after her.